Commandos (United Kingdom): Weapons and equipment

 As the men were equipped for raiding operations and only lightly armed, they did not carry anti-gas protective equipment or large packs, and the standard British steel helmet was replaced by a woollen cap comforter.
 Instead of heavy ammunition boots they wore lightweight rubber soled gym shoes that allowed them to move silently.
 All ranks carried a toggle rope, several of which could be linked together to form longer ropes for scaling cliffs or other obstacles.
 During boat operations an inflatable lifebelt was worn for safety.
-The Commandos were the first unit to adopt the Bergen rucksack to carry heavy loads of ammunition, explosives, and other demolition equipment.
+The Commandos were the first unit to adopt the Bergan rucksack to carry heavy loads of ammunition, explosives, and other demolition equipment.
 A battle jerkin was produced to wear over battledress and the airborne forces' camouflaged Denison smock became standard issue for Commando forces later in the war.